Seiko Matsuda: 1990–1992

-In autumn 1990, Seiko has temporarily returned to Japan to release in November her thirty-first single We Are Love written by Masanori Sasaji.
-The single debuted at number 16 on the Oricon Weekly Charts and sold over 63k copies.
-Next month on the December, Seiko has released her under the same title-We are love.
-The album contains all songs written and produced by Seiko herself.
-The album version of the song We Are love includes English duet version with the actor Jeff Nichols, while the single version is performed in the Japanese.
+In Fall 1990, Seiko temporarily returned to Japan to release her thirty-first single in November, "We Are Love", written by Masanori Sasaji.
+The single debuted at number 16 on the Oricon Weekly Charts and sold over 63,000 copies.
+The following month, Seiko released her follow-up album under the same title, "We Are Love".
+The album contained all songs written and produced by Seiko herself, but the title song itself had changes.
+The album version for "We Are Love" includes an English duet version with American actor Jeff Nichols, while the single version was performed in Japanese.
 The album debuted at number 3 on the Oricon Weekly Charts.

-In May 1991, she has released her firth cover as well as her first English-cover album Eternal.
-The album contains ballads songs which Seiko personally wanted to sing.
-The album debuted at number 3 on the Oricon Weekly Charts.
-On the same month, between May and July 1991, Seiko held concert tour Amusement Park.
-In August 1991, she released her seventh home release Seiko Clip, which contains music videoclips English songs from the album Seiko and cover album Eternal.
-In September 1991 was released her eighth home-video release which includes footages from the concert tour held on that year.
-In December 1991, she released compilation album Bible, which includes mix of singles, b-side tracks and selective tracks from the albums By this, the series of the compilations work under subtitles Bible continues to release as of 2023.
-The album debuted at number 8 on the Oricon Weekly Rankings, charted in total 22 weeks and sold over 500k copies.
-The first ever album release of Bible series was successful enough to certified a double-platinum disc from the RIAJ in 2004.

-While in the two first years in the 1990 decade, Seiko has been focused on marketing in United States and perform,release songs mainly in English, with the year 1992 Seiko had primarily made her activities in her home country.
+In May 1991, Seiko released her fifth cover, alongside her first English-cover album, "Eternal".
+The album contains ballads which Seiko personally wanted to sing, and the album itself debuted at number 3 on the Oricon Weekly Charts.
+Between May and July 1991, her Amusement Park tour played across Japan.
+In August, she released her seventh home video release "Seiko Clip", which contains videoclips, alongside her English songs, from both her "Seiko" and "Eternal" albums.
+In September, she released her eighth home-video release which includes footage from the concert tour held that year.
+In December, she released compilation album, "Bible", which includes a mix of singles, B-side tracks and selective tracks from the albums.
+The series of compilations work under the "Bible" subtitle continues as of 2023.
+The album debuted at number 8 on the Oricon Weekly Rankings, charting for a total of 22 weeks and sold over 500,000 copies.
+"Bible" became one of her most successful albums in her career, the album itself certified double-platinum from the Recording Industry Association of Japan in 2004.
+Throughout the two first years of the 1990s, Seiko had been focusing on marketing her performances overseas and releasing songs primarily in English, but by 1992, she primarily focused with her home country of Japan.